klbalaji/RaboPythonAssignment/readme.md

 	user will get appropriate string response as a result after using any of the above mentioned route

 	Note:
-		input text and word should be in unicode format in query string for above url
+		input text and word should be in unicode format if special characters needs to be in query string for above url